Zakirovgt/Wavefront/README.md

 ## Example Results

-The figures below show earlier synthetic reconstruction examples comparing DeepONet, FNO, and the classical Poisson baseline.
+The figures below show earlier synthetic reconstructions for test sample `#20001`.
+They compare learned operator-based methods with the classical Poisson baseline.

 ### Sensor-gradient input example